backdrop-contrib/activity_calendar/README.md

-On module's administration page you can configure such *Calendar settings* as monthly or yearly output format, lightest and darkest colors for highlighting calendar cells, point thresholds for changing the color of users daily activity.
+On module's administration page you can configure such *Calendar settings* as monthly or yearly output format, lightest and darkest colors for highlighting calendar cells, point thresholds for changing the color of users' daily activity.

 Under the *Activity points* section you can select actions that will increment activity points, such as creating nodes or submitting comments, limit content